Mobile First Index: Clearing All Your Doubts About Google Mobile First Strategy In 2019

 What is mobile-first indexing?

-Google indexes a page of a website for multiple factors in order to provide a rank in the suitable search result.
+Google indexes a page of a website for multiple factors in order to provide a rank in suitable search results.
 However, Google has been looking at the desktop version of the website in order to judge those factors.
 But things are changing with the new update.

 Google wants to rank the websites by indexing the mobile version.